Health services

 Date: 03/2021

 Researchers examined the 2019 per capita supply of general surgeons in rural and urban areas of the U.S. and compared those results to a similar study of general surgeon supply conducted in 2001.
-Researchers also examined change in the regional distribution and age and gender characteristics of general surgeons since 2001. -
+Researchers also examined change in the regional distribution and age and sex characteristics of general surgeons since 2001. -

 Availability of Supplemental Benefits in Medicare Advantage Plans in Rural and Urban Areas